outsidely/outsidely-geo/readme.md

     - Get outsidely@gmail.com email
     - Rate limiting for all API calls combined to prevent abuse
     - Deletions table that logs primarykey=userid,rowkey=idtype (userid, activityid, mediaid, commentid, propid)
+    - Quirk: whenever the record is touched, the Timestamp changes.
+So if someone keeps updating their activity it will always jump to the top.
+Even if it's mega old.
+Probably want to implement some sort of check about if it's a lot older than the original posting time then filter it out?
 - High
     - ~~Agree and implement auth scheme - needed for gear, comments, photos, and all user-based preferences~~
 - Medium